 When you don’t feel the inspiration coming, go to your art station anyway.
 Look at your sketchbook; start organizing your materials and tools; read art magazines or art books.
 Often this will be enough to stimulate your creativity.

-Even better, say to yourself “I’ll work on my art for just 30 minutes”.
+Even better, say to yourself “I’ll work on a small project for just 30 minutes”.
 Often you will end up enjoying it so much that a couple of hours go by and you don't even notice it.

-3. Take Lots of Pictures of Things and Places You Like
+3. Have Lots of Pictures and Reference Material

-When we see something we like, somehow we feel inspired.
+When we see or read something we like, we feel inspired.
 Don’t miss the opportunity and take a photo, save the article, take note, anything you need to do to create a reference for your art.
 Then organize them in a folder or binder.

-It is always better to use your own photos rather than someone else’s for reference.
-Definitely, you should not rely on magazines images for reference, because they are copyrighted.
-Also, google image search gives a lot of copyrighted material.
+For painters, it is always better to use your own photos rather than someone else’s for reference.
+Definitely, you should not rely on magazines images for reference because they are copyrighted.
+Also, Google image search results give a lot of copyrighted material.

-So, nothing is better than taking your own photos, The fast that you have seen it in person and experienced it will add to the value of the image.
+When you take your own photos, it mans that you have seen it in person and experienced it, which adds to the value of the image.

 4. Collect Reference Photos and Keep Them Organized

-When you are lacking inspiration and ideas for new artwork, go through your photos and focus on what made you save them in the first place.
-Maybe you enjoyed the subject matter, maybe you loved the colors, or the composition/structure.
+When you can't find inspiration and ideas for new artwork, go through your reference material and focus on what made you save them in the first place.
+Maybe you enjoyed the subject matter, maybe you loved the style, or was it the composition/structure?

-Looking at the photos and their features, you may find the spark that lights the missing artistic flame and the productive energy flowing once again.
+Looking at the saved references, you may find the spark that lights the missing artistic flame and the productive energy flowing once again.

 5. Start Doodling